tomatosoupcan/mino/README.md

 mino is in active development.
 There are likely to be untested changes that _should_ work but I make no gurantees.
 You are advised to sanity check the PCB, or switch to the most recent stable branch.

+If you are using a PCB that someone sent you, make sure you have the right component list, as it may have changed since the PCB was printed.

 ## Getting Started

 ### Acquiring PCBs